 Adsense allows you to monetize your videos through ads that eventually make you money based on the views on your videos.
 Through the years, the platform has changed and has much tighter rules to monetize videos on YouTube.

 Now, each channel/creator has to obtain 4,000 hours of overall watch-time on their YouTube channel within the past 12 months & have at least 1,000 subscribers on their channel.

 #2: Brand Sponsorship: This type of monetization might not be for new YouTubers as they barely have any audience, but when you have a decent number of subscribers (and consistent views) under your belt, brands will reach out to you in order to promote their products.

-You promote the product, your viewers buy the stuff, you get a percentage of profit (commission).
+You promote the product, your viewers buy the stuff, and you get a percentage of the profit (commission).

 As simple as that!

 #3: Selling your own goods (merch & stuff): This is a more common form of monetization than you think.
-Most of the well-established YouTubers have their own merch or product they sell through their videos.
+Most of the well-established YouTubers have their merch or products they sell through their videos.
 And a lot of them use this opportunity and turn it into a company,